Online Universal Dirichlet Factor Portfolios: Introduction

 \section{Introduction}

 Portfolio selection is an important and well studied problem across the disciplines of finance, economics, operations research and computer science.
-While there are many flavors to approaching this problem, two major streams of literature exist: \begin{itemize} \item Single or Multi-period optimization (The best we can do in a single or multi period from a mean-variance perspective) \item Online portfolio selection (The best in terms of growth rate that we can do over the long run) \end{itemize}
+While there are many flavors to approaching this problem, two major streams of literature exist: \begin{itemize} \item Single or Multi-period optimization: This body of work focuses on what can be done optimally from a mean variance trade-off perspective, in a single or multi-period context. \item Online portfolio selection: The literature here focuses on arriving at the best average growth rate for the portfolio over the long run. \end{itemize}

-Conceptually there is no strong argument to separate the two approaches, and there is indeed some literature that combines the two\cite{gyorfi2007kernel}.
-In this work we explore the state of the art for online portfolio selection and propose a simple heuristic for asset allocation in factor driven markets that provides an effective alternative to some of the complex techniques that have been proposed in the literature.
+In this work we explore the state of the art for online portfolio selection and propose a method for asset allocation in factor driven markets that provides an effective alternative to some of the complex techniques that have been proposed in the literature.